-PanelWhiz is only available for the HILDA General Release Stata files.
-It uses the Combined c.dta file from each wave of the release, plus these files from the wave 8 Stata zip: Master_h80c.dta, Longitudinal_weights_h80c.dta; and version.
+For HILDA, PanelWhiz is only available for the General Release Stata files.
+It uses the Combined c.dta file from each wave of the release, plus these files from the Stata zip: Master_I120c.dta, Longitudinal_weights_I120c.dta; and version.
 The General Release Stata Combined files have PanelWhiz metadata pre-loaded.